Functions#

 SpinWaveToolkit.bls.fresnel_coefficients(lambda_, DF, PM, d, source_layer_index, output_layer_index)#

-Compute Fresnel coefficients for p- and s-polarized waves as a function of lateral wavevector q.
+Create functions, htp and hts, that compute the Fresnel transmission coefficients for p- and s-polarized light, respectively, for a given lateral wavevector q.

 Parameters: